OSOceanAcoustics/echopype/docs/source/contributing.md

 We encourage all code contributions to be accompanied by tests and documentations when appropriate.
 We may ask for these when reviewing the PRs.
-If you have added new tests but the GitHub Actions (see [](#github-actions-for-continuous-integration-ci) below) needs approval to run, ping the maintainers (@leewujung, @ctuguinay) to get them started.
+If you have added new tests but the [GitHub Actions for continuous integration](#github-actions-for-continuous-integration-ci) need approval to run, ping the maintainers (@leewujung, @ctuguinay) to get them started.